 - Gemini Man (Anticipated Release Date: Oct.
 4, 2019)

 I'm currently only aware of two additional movies being filmed in the area.
 The live-action remake of Disney's Lady & The Tramp is being filmed a few streets over from my house!
 The production title is called “Goodbye Stranger”.
 They brought in lots of cute old-timey cars to shoot their scenes and shut down 31st street for a few days.
-I've been posting sneak peeks in Stories on our Instagram account.
+I've been posting sneak peeks in Stories on our Instagram account and you can see a sneak peek of Lady's house on this recent post about the one of my favorite neighborhoods in Savannah.

 Matt Damon and Christian Bale are also filming an (as-of-yet) unnamed movie here.